hathibelagal-dev/instantpolyglot/docs/eng/Jamaican_Patois.md

 ### Copula

-The copula ("to be") is often omitted in Patois:
+The copula (“to be”) is often omitted in Patois:

 - **Im sick** (He is sick)
 - **Di dog big** (The dog is big)